-- It is understood that Phase 1 items 6.2-6.4 will continue throughout Phase 3. - 14.
+- It is understood that actions in Phase 1 item 5 will continue throughout Phase 3. - 13.
 Add wayfinding and historic information signs to the park.
-These should meet the VRP site furniture guidelines and be located close to pedestrian walkways where the greatest number of park users can be expected to see them.

-- 15. Review pathway desire lines within the park and consider creating secondary trails in these locations if they do not impede use of open grass areas.
-All new trails to meet materials and construction Specifications of recent loop trail upgrade (pathway mix, etc.; they may be narrower). - 16.
-Consider installation of an accessible drinking fountain with dog bowl along the loop trail, near the off-leash area, if not already installed. - 17.
+These should meet the VRP site furniture guidelines and be located close to pedestrian walkways where the greatest number of park users can be expected to see them. - 14.
+Review pathway desire lines within the park and consider creating secondary trails in 'desire' locations if they do not impede use of open grass areas.
+All new trails to meet materials and construction Specifications of recent loop trail upgrade (pathway mix, etc.; they may be narrower). - 15.
+Consider installation of an accessible drinking fountain with dog bowl along the loop trail, near the off-leash area, if not already installed. - 16.
 Review lighting requirements with respect to accessibility and safety, remembering that lighting should not impact the neighbours or create light pollution; keep the northern half of the park dark sky compliant.
 If lighting is deemed necessary, create a lighting plan and have appropriate vandal proof and site furniture guidelines compliant fixtures installed.
-The services of a Landscape Architect and a Civil &/or Electrical Engineer will be required. - 18.
-Review and update the play environment as appropriate; install additional benches as per demand. - 19.
+The services of a Landscape Architect and a Civil &/or Electrical Engineer will be required. - 17.
+Review and update the play environment as appropriate; install additional benches as per demand. - 18.
 Complete installation of any recommendations or services that are included in the Vision Plan but not addressed in Phases 1 or 2.